 The corners of Old Rosh Pina, the wadi and the blossoming of the almond trees all thrill and fill your heart with a feeling of warm and wild softness.

-One of these corners is Kobi’s Pina Balev, in Old Rosh Pina, where Kobi have restored and recreated one of the homes of the settlement’s farmers that was built by Baron Edmond de Rothschild when he decided to sponsor the town.
+One of these corners is Kobi’s Pina Balev Inn, in Old Rosh Pina, where Kobi has restored and recreated one of the homes of the settlement’s farmers that was built by Baron Edmond de Rothschild when he decided to sponsor the town.
 These homes, unlike the crowded and modest homes that were initially built in Rosh Pina, were designed by the leading architects and engineers of the day.
-In the late 19th century, on the eastern slope of the hill where the upper street was built, spacious four-room stone houses were built, each with its own courtyard and surrounding by various farm buildings.
-All the yards were surrounded by a thick protective wall.
-The farmers’ vegetable gardens and vineyards were located to the north of the protective wall.
-Rosh Pina’s industry included cultivating grapes for wine and raisins, cultivating silkworms for the fine cloth industry and breeding cattle.
+In the late 19th century, on the eastern slope of the hill where the upper street was built, spacious four-room stone houses were built, each with its own courtyard and surrounded by various farm buildings.
+All the yards had a thick protective wall.
+The farmers’ vegetable gardens and vineyards were located to the north of this wall.
+Rosh Pina’s industry included cultivating grapes for wine and raisins, cultivating silkworms for the fine silk industry and breeding cattle.

 A vineyard was set up in the settlement, in addition to a silk factory and rural Hebrew school where the language of instruction was Hebrew.
 In 1900, the Baron de Rothschild handed over the management of the settlements to the Jewish Colonization Association, and later their management was taken over by the Palestine Jewish Colonization Association.
 Only during the British Mandate did the farmers manage to redeem their property from the management company and embark on economic and financial independence.
 They continued to cultivate their orchards, mainly olive trees and deciduous fruit trees.
 In addition, due to the settlement’s architectural uniqueness and its wonderful geographical location, a hospitality and tourism industry developed there, and it is now the capital of rural tourism in the Galilee.